rgies/symfony/README.md

 Abstract
 ===========

-Special Symfony2 Distribution with Twitter Bootstrap
+Special Symfony 2.2 Distribution with Twitter Bootstrap

 Install
 ========

 Download and install Composer from http://getcomposer.org.
-Then start the command line and type in the following command to install this Symfony Distribution.
+Then start the command and goto your web root folder.
+Here are a new folder with the name 'symfony' are created.
+Type in the following command to install Symfony.

 > php composer.phar create-project -s dev rgies/symfony